Osraige: Namesakes

 The name of the former kingdom survives in the present-day town names of Borris-in-Ossory and Durrow-in-Ossory, as well as in the now defunct Ossory UK Parliament constituency.
 The name also survives in the title of the annual Ossory Agricultural Show, a livestock, produce and crafts competition founded in 1898 and patronized by Bernard FitzPatrick, 2nd Baron Castletown, and now held in western Coolfin County Laois.
 The famous artist Ronald Ossory Dunlop bore the kingdom's name personally, perhaps in part because his mother's maiden name was Fitzpatrick.
 Three ships of the British Royal Navy bore the name HMS Ossory.
 A thoroughbred racehorse named Ossory (1885–1889) was owned by the 1st Duke of Westminster.
 Several Irish-speaking schools in Kilkenny also use the name Osraí including Gaelscoil Osraí and Coláiste Pobail Osraí.
 Ossory Bridge, one of Kilkenny City's main bridges, now has a timber-plank pedestrian bridge running beneath it, which is the longest of its kind in Europe.
+Osraige Press is the name of Liam Pádraig Ó Cuilleanáin's literary website, using a logo with a stag and sword, in allusion to the meaning of the kingdom's name.